apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 - Small enhancements to distributed session management to ensure orphan `DISSESSION` cookies are not generated when locating session identifiers.
 - CAS [authentication events](../authentication/Configuring-Authentication-Events.html) can now be imported into the event repository via actuator endpoints.
 - OAuth and OpenID Connect request parameters are now decoded automatically to mainly support scenarios where i.e. `scope` is supplied as `openid+email`.
+- [CAS Initializr](../installation/WAR-Overlay-Initializr.html) is now able to present a preview of the would-be-generated CAS overlay.
+- Evaluation of access strategies for OAuth and OpenID Connect services is now able to consider virtually-remapped attributes for authorization enforcement.
+- The incorrect generation of `TST` tickets used to track single sign-on sessions across multiple authentication flows is now corrected.

 ## Library Upgrades